Clinical-Genomics/BALSAMIC/docs/balsamic_methods.rst

 Duplicate reads are collapsed using the UMI function in Dedup from sentieon-tools :superscript:`15`, and invalid mates are corrected with tools collate and fixmate from samtools v1.15.1 :superscript:`26`.
 Coverage metrics are collected from the final BAM using Sambamba v0.8.2 :superscript:`27`, Mosdepth v0.3.3 :superscript:`28` and CollectHsMetrics from Picard tools v2.27.1 :superscript:`6`.
 Results of the quality controlled steps were summarized by MultiQC v1.22.3 :superscript:`7`.
-Small somatic mutations (SNVs and INDELs) were called for each sample using VarDict 2019.06.04 :superscript:`8` and Sentieon TNscope :superscript:`16` and normalised using bcftools norm before being filtered using the criteria (*MQ >= 30, DP >= 50 (20 for exome-samples), VD >= 5, Minimum AF >= 0.005, Maximum AF < 1, GNOMADAF_popmax <= 0.005, swegen AF < 0.01*) and then merged using a custom python script.
+Small somatic mutations (SNVs and INDELs) and SVs were called using VarDict 2019.06.04 :superscript:`8` and Sentieon TNscope :superscript:`16` and normalised using bcftools norm before being filtered using the criteria (*MQ >= 30, DP >= 50 (20 for exome-samples), VD >= 5, Minimum AF >= 0.005, Maximum AF < 1, GNOMADAF_popmax <= 0.005, swegen AF < 0.01*) and then merged using a custom python script.
 Only those variants that fulfilled the filtering criteria and scored as `PASS` in the VCF file were reported.
 Structural variants (SV) were called using Manta v1.6.0 :superscript:`9` on a post-processed version of the BAM which was base-quality capped to 70, and Delly v1.0.3 :superscript:`10`.
 Copy number variations (CNV) were called using CNVkit v0.9.10 :superscript:`11`.
-The variant calls from CNVkit, Manta and Delly were merged using SVDB v2.8.1 :superscript:`12`.
+The structural variant calls from CNVkit, Manta, Delly and VarDict were merged using SVDB v2.8.1 :superscript:`12`.
 The clinical set of SNV and SV is also annotated and filtered against loqusDB curated frequency of observed variants (frequency < 0.01) from non-cancer cases and only annotated using frequency of observed variants from cancer cases (somatic and germline).
 All variants were annotated using Ensembl VEP v113.4 :superscript:`13`.
 We used vcfanno v0.3.3 :superscript:`14` to annotate somatic variants for their population allele frequency from gnomAD v2.1.1 :superscript:`18`, CADD v1.7 :superscript:`24`, SweGen :superscript:`22` and frequency of observed variants in normal samples.
 The MSI (MicroSatellite Instability) score was computed using MSIsensor-pro v1.2.0 :superscript:`25`.